Hestra Army Leather Gore-Tex Review

 What Other Ski Gloves Should You Consider?

-For a similar price, you could score our Editors' Choice, the Arc'teryx Fission SV, which outperforms the Army in warmth, water resistance, and dexterity.
-We also like the Rab Khroma Freeride better than the Hestra option.
-If you are looking for a less expensive option, the Gordini GTX Storm Trooper II is a great choice.
+For a similar price, you could score our Editors' Choice, the Rab Khroma Freeride, or the Arc'teryx Fission SV, another top performer.
+Both of those gloves have more warmth and dexterity, which are the two most important performance metrics in our test.
+If you are looking for a less expensive option, the Gordini GTX Storm is a great choice.